approach0/azbert/README.md

 ---

 ## About
-This repository is a boilerplate to push a mask-filling model to the HuggingFace Model Hub.
+This [repository](https://github.com/approach0/azbert) is a boilerplate to push a mask-filling model to the HuggingFace Model Hub.

 ### Upload to huggingface
-Download your tokenizer, model checkpoints, and optionally the training logs () to the `./ckpt` directory.
+Download your tokenizer, model checkpoints, and optionally the training logs (`events.out.*`) to the `./ckpt` directory.

 Optionally, test model using the MLM task:
 ```sh